 "First Day" © 2016 Rose Tanner 16" x 20" Oil on Linen SOLD

-Did you know Piping Plovers are precocial which means the young are relatively mature and mobile from the moment of hatching.
-This painting is called "First Day" because it was literally their first day of life.
+Did you know Piping Plovers are precocial which means the young are relatively mature and mobile at the time of the hatching?
+This painting is called "First Day" because it was their first day of life.
 I tried to show the vulnerability of the chicks in this painting.

-Territory disputes among Piping Plovers are interesting to watch.
+Territory disputes among Piping Plovers are fascinating to watch.
 They can be quite aggressive charging at each other, puffing their plumage to look larger and the occasional pecking.
-The pair you see on the right in this painting were defending their territory around their newborn chicks.
-They did a good job to stand ground and keep the aggressor away from the nest.
-Often in nature it's all about the show.
+On the right in this painting, the pair you see were defending their territory around their newborn chicks.
+They did an excellent job to stand ground and keep the aggressor away from the nest.
+Often in nature, it's all about the show.

 It's as much about the volunteers

-Wasaga Beach is one of the of the busiest weekend beaches near Toronto.
-People, garbage, gulls, crows and dogs all propose a threat to the Piping Plover and their chicks during breeding season.
-With only around 8000 Piping Plovers left in the world I was honoured to help out and record the hatching from two of the five protected nests.
-But the real reward came from getting to know the dedicated volunteers who contribute to the survival of this species.
-These people are making a difference and the Plovers are coming back.
+Wasaga Beach is one of the busiest weekend beaches near Toronto.
+People, garbage, gulls, crows and dogs all propose a threat to the Piping Plover and their chicks during the breeding season.
+With only around 8000 Piping Plovers left in the world, I was honoured to help out and record the hatching from two of the five protected nests.
+But the real reward came from getting to know the dedicated volunteers who contribute to this species' survival.
+These people are making a difference and, the Plovers are coming back.
 Fourteen Piping Plover chicks from the five nests survived this season and have migrated to the wintering grounds.
 These are paintings and observations from my time in the field.
-I donated most of my paintings and prints to help with the ongoing effort.
-You can purchase prints from the gift store at Nancy Island or from me directly.
+I donated my paintings and prints to help with the ongoing effort.

 "The Plover Guardian"©2016 Rose Tanner Oil on Linen 10 x 20 SOLD